eggsbenjamin/sky_tech_test/README.md

 The order process service takes care of managing the lifecycle of an order process e.g. handling payments, inventory, shipping etc...

-The order service should allow provide functionality for creating and querying orders.
+The order service should allow functionality for creating and querying orders.

 An order can be in one of the following states:
   - CREATED